OpenEMS/openems/tools/docker/edge/README.md

 3. **Access OpenEMS in your browser.**

    Open `http://localhost:80/` in your web browser to open the UI.
+Log in as user "guest" by leaving the standard password and clicking the login button.
+Alternatively type "admin" in the password field to log in with extended permissions.
+You can then use the menu at the top left to start configuring OpenEMS via *settings*.

 ## Build your own OpenEMS Edge docker image